opentrng/opentrng.github.io/docs/hardware.md

 ##### ERO

 The _Elementary Ring-Oscillator_ (ERO) TRNG is the simpliest sampling architecture.
-It instanciates two ring-oscillators:
+It instanciates two ring-oscillators with same jitter (i.e. phase noise) characteristics:
-- `RO0` frequency is divided by factor K in order to accumulate jitter (i.e. phase noise),
+- `RO0` frequency is divided by factor K in order to accumulate jitter,
 - `RO1` that is sampled by the previously divided ring-oscillator.

 ![ERO sampling architecture](/assets/images/ero.png)